latwii/lawofone.space/README.md

-# welcome to the l/l archive
+# welcome to the lawofone.space

+## updates

++ May 14, 2018 -- Initial release

+## notes

++ Please note that this site is a work-in-progress.

+### things that are not working

++ Footnotes are non-functioning inside a transcript

 ## statistics